Hello.

 Mr Taylor takes to the stage!

-I can be seen in the new series of Ridley playing opposite Adrian Dunbar (who had his own tussle with The Quatermass Experiment in the 2006 remake) and Christine Bottomley which is part of ITV’s brand new season of drama.
+I can be seen in the new series of Ridley playing opposite Adrian Dunbar (who had his own tussle with The Quatermass Experiment in the 2006 remake) and Christine Bottomley which is part of ITV’s brand new season of drama – my two part advetnture broadcast at the end of June.

 My monthly comedy night – Testing, Testing – at the fabulous 53Two venue in Manchester City Centre, has been going great guns.
 We never announce who is going to turn up but so far we have had Sarah Millican, Justin Moorhouse, Colin Hoult, Gary Delaney, Nick Doody, Amy Gledhill, Rob Rouse, Daliso Chaponda and many more pop in.
 There are some great line-ups coming up too: TV names aplenty.
 It will showcase the very best circuit acts trying out their new material in a friendly environment on the last Sunday of the month.
 As ever with the stuff I do it is accessible, low cost and friendly.
 The 53Two website is here – follow the link for tickets.